-Avoidance of Conflict of Interest: Vigeo has, to date, executed two previous audit missions for Société Générale.
-No established relationship (financial or others) exists between Vigeo and Société Générale.

-This opinion aims to explain to investors why the PI Bond is considered as sustainable and responsible, based on the information which has been made available to Vigeo and which has been analyzed by Vigeo.
-Providing this opinion does not mean that Vigeo certifies the materiality, the excellence or the irreversibility of the projects financed by the PI Bond.
+Transparency on the relation between Vigeo Eiris and the issuer: Vigeo Eiris has, to date, executed three previous audit missions for Société Générale (including the second party opinion on PI bond in November 2015).
+No established relationship (financial or others) exists between Vigeo Eiris and Société Générale.
+This opinion aims to explain to investors why the PI Bond is considered as sustainable and responsible, based on the information which has been made available to Vigeo Eiris and which has been analyzed by Vigeo Eiris.
+Providing this opinion does not mean that Vigeo Eiris certifies the materiality, the excellence or the irreversibility of the assets financed by the PI Bond.
 Société Générale is fully responsible for attesting the compliance with its commitments defined in its policies, for their implementation and their monitoring.
-The opinion delivered by Vigeo focuses neither on financial performance of the PI Bond, nor on the effective allocation of funds' use of proceeds.
-Vigeo is not liable for the induced consequences when third parties use this opinion either to make investments decisions or to make any kind of business transaction.
+The opinion delivered by Vigeo Eiris focuses neither on financial performance of the PI Bond, nor on the effective allocation of funds' use of proceeds.
+Vigeo Eiris is not liable for the induced consequences when third parties use this opinion either to make investments decisions or to make any kind of business transaction.
 The opinion delivered on stakeholder-related ESG controversies is not a conclusion on the creditworthiness of Société Générale or its financial obligations.